Rabindra-Basnet/Fullstack-ecommerce-sudip/README.md

 ## Usage

-Examples of how to use the project. : Use the project as a ecommerce business portal.
+Examples of how to use the project. : Use the project as a ecommerce business portal for the backend.

 ## Contributing